GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

         id := id + 1;
     end

-Execution of a read statement causes a tiny program to read from the standard input a textual representation of a value of the type of the identifier.
+Execution of a :token:`read statement <Tiny:read>` causes a tiny program to read from the standard input a textual representation of a value of the type of the identifier.
 Then, the identifier is updated as if by an assignment statement, with the represented value.
 If the textual representation read is not valid for the type of the identifier, then this is an error.

-Execution of a write statement causes a tiny program to write onto the standard output a textual representation of the value of the expression.
+Execution of a :token:`write statement <Tiny:write>` causes a tiny program to write onto the standard output a textual representation of the value of the expression.

 For simplicity, the textual representation used by read and write is the